 The nonprofit sector may not be the right choice for everyone.
 Working in a nonprofit often means long hours with little financial reward, when compared to for-profit corporations.

 There are often obstacles and barriers that can seem insurmountable at times, and nonprofit organizations are entirely dependent upon others with whom they have little to no control, such as the government, foundations, and donors to generate revenue.
 And it is perfectly okay if this is not high on your career list, but if you are interested, despite the hurdles, the rewards are numerous.

 Communication, organization, relationship building, flexibility and creativity are valuable skills for most careers, but they are especially crucial for those who wish to enter the nonprofit sector.

 Possessing these skills will make you a valuable asset to the organization, which means more resources— human and financial—can be directed toward achieving the mission.

-The kind of work ranges from providing legal aid, fighting for animal welfare, maintaining a nature conservancy, delivering afterschool activities, advocating for the elderly, supplying nutritional food to the young and old, educating youth about the dangers of opioids and so much more.
+The kind of work ranges from providing legal aid, fighting for animal welfare, maintaining a nature conservancy, delivering after school activities, advocating for the elderly, supplying nutritional food to the young and old, educating youth about the dangers of options and so much more.

 This is why a career in the nonprofit sector is so rewarding and fulfilling, everything you do on a daily basis contributes to the overarching mission.